-There are many reasons why entrepreneurs may be interested in setting up a company offshore: Tax advantages, low compliance costs, a supportive banking environment, and new trade opportunities are some of the most commonly cited reasons for doing so.
-Here we look at what entrepreneurs need to do if they wish to set up an offshore company in Hong Kong.
+There are many reasons why entrepreneurs may be interested in setting up an offshore company: Tax advantages, low compliance costs, a supportive banking environment, and new trade opportunities are some of the most commonly cited reasons for doing so.

 - No foreign exchange controls